sokra/items-store/README.md

 Reading or writing multiple items is preferred if more than one items should be read or written.

-writeAndRead methods are preferred of write methods.
+writeAndRead methods are preferred over write methods.

 **updates**